Monday, 29 September 2014

 As soon as school finished on Friday I set off to the Pentlands for the last Duke of Edinburgh expedition of the season.
 It was a lovely weekend with my Dukey friends, and after some rain on Saturday morning the weather was warm and sunny.
 I had an unfortunate fall on my way back from the toilet block in the dark on Saturday evening; I was in the process of switching on my torch when I tripped up a step and found myself rolling along the ground.
 It was very scary but I escaped with a skinned knee and a grazed hand.
 The main excitement on Sunday was finding a crepe van at Harlaw Reservoir visitor centre.
 We have never seen one there before and I was soon enjoying a delicious coffee and a chocolate crepe - luxury!

-Thursday 18 September 2014
+Thursday, 18 September 2014

 Scotland Decides

 Well the polls have now closed and the votes will be counted overnight.
 By breakfast time we will know whether to people of Scotland have voted Yes or No to Independence.
 This is such an important day for our country!
 I have butterflies in my tummy.
-I normally never disclose what I have voted, but this is such a unique occasion that I will state for the record that I have voted No.
+I normally never disclose what I have voted, but this is such a unique occasion that I will state for the record that I have voted No. The general opinion seems to be that it will be a Yes to Independence, and there was a huge SNP rally in George Square last night which seemed to be more like a victory celebration.

-In other news Grandma's 85th birthday was on Sunday and we went out for a family lunch with Grandma, Forrest, Marjorie and family to the Piersland Lodge Hotel in Troon, scene of many Anderson family celebrations over the years.
+In other news Grandma's 85th birthday was on Sunday and we went out for a family lunch with Grandma, Forrest, Marjory and family to the Piersland Lodge Hotel in Troon, scene of many Anderson family celebrations over the years.
 The meal was pleasant and we had birthday cake before going for a walk on the beach.
 I think that Grandma really enjoyed her birthday.

-Sunday 14 September 2014
+Sunday, 14 September 2014

 Intimidated

-I have been quiet on this blog recently.
-Things are going sort of ok and I am hoping that this will progress to better than just ok, but it will take time.
-Meanwhile David has started Freshers week at UWS and is loving it so far.
+Meanwhile Davie has started Freshers week at UWS and is loving it so far.
 Cat is in Oslo visiting Ally, and Jamie is working 70 hour weeks as a very junior doctor.

 Yesterday would have been Jack's 17th birthday (and Jill's too of course) which made me a bit sad.
 But as James pointed out, he probably didn't enjoy being deaf and getting weaker even though he won't have understood why.
 He had a good life.